codfish/json-server-docker/README.md

 docker-compose up -d
 ```

-It's recommended to first install & start [`dotdocker`](https://github.com/aj-may/dotdocker).
+I highly recommend installing [`dotdocker`](https://github.com/aj-may/dotdocker) first.
 The
-server will then be available at <http://json-server.docker>.
+container will then be accessible at <http://json-server.docker>.

 ### Options